himanshuchandola/React-Header-Node-Package/README.md

-# React-Header-Node-Package
+# Custom Header Package Created by Himanshu Chandola

-Created my first node package for React which is a Header Package that imports prebuilt header for your React SPA
+You can use this custom header in your React SPA